pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - If you use public IP (this is, standard connection) for network connection, make sure that the upstream database can be connected through the public network.

-- If you use AWS PrivateLink, set it up according to [Set Up Private Endpoint Connections](/tidb-cloud/set-up-private-endpoint-connections.md).
+- If you use AWS PrivateLink, set it up according to [Connect to TiDB Dedicated via Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections.md).

 - If you use AWS VPC Peering or GCP VPC Network Peering, see the following instructions to configure the network.